JerryFLop/Notes/README.md

 - To throw an exception in a method, the "throw" keyword is used, followed by a new exception object.
 - Methods that might throw a checked exception (exceptions other than RuntimeException) must declare it in their method signature using the "throws" keyword.

-In summary, a method can throw exceptions at runtime, and exceptions are objects of type exception.
-RuntimeException exceptions do not need to be explicitly handled.
-The "throw" keyword is used to throw an exception, and checked exceptions must be declared using the "throws" keyword.